 It has excellent low input lag and supports FreeSync across HDMI and DisplayPort, which is great.
 Some people might find the 1080p, 24" screen too small, but it's great for casual gaming or in a dorm.

 Unfortunately, the XG2402 uses a TN panel, and like IPS monitors, it doesn't look as good in a dark room.
 Unlike IPS monitors, it also doesn't have very wide viewing angles, so it is best enjoyed from directly in front.
-Overall, it is a decent monitor for mixed-usage, but it's a great budget gaming monitor that should please most people (for more budget options, see our recommendations for the best gaming monitors under $300).
+Overall, it is a decent monitor for mixed-usage, but it's a great budget gaming monitor that should please most people (for more options, see our recommendations for the best budget gaming monitors).

 Our recommendations are based on what we think are the best gaming monitors currently available.
 They are adapted to be valid for most people, in each price range.
 Rating is based on our review, factoring in price and feedback from our visitors.